cloudnative-pg/cloudnative-pg/docs/src/storage.md

 # Storage

 **Storage is the most critical component in a database workload**.
-Expectations are for storage to be always available, scale, perform well, and guarantee consistency and durability.
+Storage should be always available, scale, perform well, and guarantee consistency and durability.
 The same expectations and requirements that apply to traditional environments, such as virtual machines and bare metal, are also valid in container contexts managed by Kubernetes.

 !!!
 Important
-    Kubernetes has its own specificities when it comes to dynamically provisioned storage.
+    Kubernetes has its own specificities, when it comes to dynamically provisioned storage.
 These include *storage classes*, *persistent volumes*, and *persistent volume claims*.
 You need to own these concepts, on top of all the valuable knowledge you have built over